cis-projects/swen90007_course_notes/workshops/workshop_6.md

 3. Build
 ^^^
-Compile, bundle, build a Docker image, upload the artifact.
+Compile, package the fat JAR, upload the artifact.
 :::

 :::{grid-item-card}